nrusch/nuke-to-hydra/README.md

 #### HydraRender Op

 - Higher bit depth output
+- Work on getting more reliable cached output
 - Add knobs to control output of depth, normals.
     - Support both depth and linearDepth (need to manually add the latter)
 - Add a knob to output all buffers for debugging.